ardifirmansyah/complaint-apps/README.md

 Masih dalam tahap pengembangan.

 # How to use it?
-- Clone this project to your local computer.
+- Clone this project to your local computer using command `git clone https://github.com/nlatifahulfah/complainapp.git`
 - Dont forget to install php web server.
 You can follow this tutorial: http://php.net/manual/en/install.php
 - And also dont forget to install composer.
 Follow this link: https://getcomposer.org/download/
 - Run command `composer install` to install all depedencies.